delphix/virtualization-sdk/docs/Best_Practices/CLI_Configuration_File.md

 ### Example

-The following example uses all of the supported settings for the `dvp` configuration file:
+The following example uses all of the supported options for the CLI configuration file:
 ```
 [default]
 engine = engine.example.com